-- Heartbeat, which is nothing more than an ICMP packet sent from the console computer to the target.
+- Heartbeat: A heartbeat is nothing more than an ICMP packet sent from the console computer to the target.

-- Inventory Scan.
-If you scan a computer that currently shows as offline (the absence of a green dot) but the attempted scan works, meaning the target was actually online, then the online status will change to a green dot.
+Inventory Scan: If you scan a computer that currently appears offline (indicated by the absence of a green dot), but the scan successfully detects it as online, the online status will be updated to display a green dot.